Papa John’s Employees Accused of Selling Cocaine Out of the Store

 Undercover detectives were sent to the Papa John’s and managed to buy drugs from two employees at four different times.

-“What the detectives would do is they’d order pizza and go out and wait in the parking lot,” West said.
+“What the detectives would do is they’d order pizza and go out and wait in the parking lot,” said Sgt.
+Cindi West, spokeswoman for the King County Sheriff’s Office.
 “The employee would bring the pizza out and in the box would be the cocaine.”

 Investigators dubbed it “Operation Extra Olives.”